naglak/rgxconnect/README.md

 # RGXCONNECT

-rgxconnect is an application which connects newly registered jack clients ports according to regex rules.
+rgxconnect is an application which connects newly registered jack clients' ports according to regex rules.

 ## Usage